pbchandr/BipodNet/README.md

 # BipodNet/BipodNN

 BipodNet/BipodNN is a multi-view **B**iology **I**nduced Neural **Net**work for **P**rediction **o**f **D**isease Phenotypes.
-It uses multi-modal data in the form of RNA-seq and genotype data to predict Schizophrenia samples.
-The intermediate layer is a biological masking gene layer in the form of EQTL and Gene Regulatory Network (GRN).
+It uses multi-modal data to form a conenctino with intermediate phenotypes using activations guided by biology which is then used for prediction various diseases phenotypes.
 We hypothesize that introducing biology will help in better phenotypic prediction and also helps in understanding the disease mechanisms better.

 <!--![BipodNet Architecture](https://user-images.githubusercontent.com/18314073/124612169-bc616880-de37-11eb-969a-16dc36ca0767.png)-->
 ![bipodnet_architecture](https://user-images.githubusercontent.com/18314073/125308856-e19e1d00-e2f6-11eb-98e7-a3fdb711e3f7.png)

-In the above architecture, the link between the input layer and the gene layer is controlled by activations from GRN and eQTL.
+In the above architecture, the link between the feature extraction layer and the drop-conenct layer is controlled by activations from biological prior.
 This is depicted by the red and green lines where the green lines depict activations and the red lines represent no activation.

+For example, we can ghave RNA-seq and genotype data as inputs.
+The intermediate phenotypes can be a gene layer where the RNA-seq to gene layer can be linked using Gene Regulatory Network(GRN) and the genotype to gene can be linked using eQTL linkages from gtex.

 ## Dependencies
 The script is based on python 3.4 above and requires the following packages: